sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

   - Failures and lessons learned - link back to learning opportunities
   - Use of SaaS on ESDC network for unclassified information
   - Progress reports around continuous improvements and automation

+--

+### Hackathon

+- 1-2 per year
+- Promote learning, automation and improvement
+- Digital, agile and cloud
+- First one: 2020-02

 ---